-while the payoff to the bank and market lender are, respectively, R_b and R_m , as initially promised.
+while the payoff to the bank and market lender is, respectively, R_b and R_m , as initially promised.
 I next turn to describing each party's payoff under the two other alternatives, bankruptcy and restructuring.

 Bankruptcy If the entrepreneur chooses to file for bankruptcy, the project is terminated and liquidated, and the proceeds from liquidation are distributed to creditors.
-Once bankruptcy is declared, the entrepreneur has no claim to liquidation proceeds; that is, her liquidation payments are assumed to be 0, so that the monetary payoff to the entrepreneur in bankruptcy is:58
+Once bankruptcy is declared, the entrepreneur has no claim to liquidation proceeds;